yst138451/vue-file-uploader/README.md

 #### `props.tooLarge`
 - type: `boolean`

-Determines if the individual files (in bytes) exceed the `maxFileSize`.
+Determines if the individual files exceed the `maxFileSize` (in bytes).

 #### `props.totallyTooLarge`
 - type: `boolean`

-Determines if all files combined (in bytes) exceed the `maxTotalSize`.
+Determines if all files combined exceed the `maxTotalSize` (in bytes).

 #### `props.tooMany`
 - type: `boolean`

 Determines if the total number of files exceeds the `maxFileCount`.

 ## Events